TIFF Converter

 Why convert TIFF to AVIF instead of JPG or WebP?

 AVIF is the most efficient widely supported format for photographic content, typically producing files around 50 percent smaller than an equivalent JPEG and noticeably smaller than WebP at the same visual quality.
-For TIFF images that are large photographic scans or camera exports headed for the web, AVIF gives the smallest practical file size while keeping detail intact.
+Since TIFF files are usually uncompressed or only lightly compressed, converting straight to AVIF gives the largest possible reduction in file size for a photo or scanned image originally saved as TIFF.

 Is AVIF widely supported in 2026?

 Yes.
 AVIF support is now near universal across Chrome, Firefox, Safari and Edge, and Google's PageSpeed Insights recommends it as a preferred format for web images.
-For situations needing guaranteed compatibility with very old browsers or software that has not been updated, WebP or JPEG remain safer fallback choices, but AVIF is the strongest default for most modern audiences.
+For situations needing guaranteed compatibility with very old browsers or software, WebP or JPEG remain safer fallback choices, but AVIF is the strongest default for most modern audiences.

-Does AVIF encoding take longer than JPEG or WebP?
+Does AVIF encoding take longer than JPG or WebP for large TIFF files?

-Yes, AVIF encoding is more computationally intensive and can take noticeably longer than JPEG or WebP, especially for large TIFF source files.
-This happens entirely in your browser using WebAssembly, so there is no upload wait, only the local encoding time itself, which scales with image size and the number of files being converted.
+Yes.
+AVIF encoding is more computationally intensive than JPEG or WebP, and that cost scales with the size of the source image.
+Large archival TIFF scans or high-resolution camera exports take noticeably longer to encode than a small web graphic would.
+This happens entirely in your browser using WebAssembly, so there is no upload wait, only the local encoding time itself.

 Is my TIFF file uploaded anywhere?

-No. The TIFF decoder and AVIF encoder both run entirely in your browser using WebAssembly.
+No. The TIFF decoder and AVIF encoder both run entirely in your browser.
 Your file never leaves your device at any point during the conversion.